komarserjio/notejam/yii/README.rst

 ============
 Contribution
 ============
 Do you have php/yii experience?
-Help the app to follow php and yii best practices.
+Help the app to follow PHP and Yii best practices.

 Please send your pull requests in the ``master`` branch.
 Always prepend your commits with framework name: